CRUSVEDER/my-second-brain-sync/ctf notes/B side Mumbai CTF event 28.06.md

 ![](../_attachments/Pasted%20image%2020250628162405.png)

-## downloaded and runned cat command its same as above using ELF (Executable and Linkable Format) binary file.
+ downloaded and run cat command its same as above using ELF (Executable and Linkable Format) binary file.

 ![](../_attachments/Pasted%20image%2020250628163152.png)